Restoring biodiversity from

 Since 2009 our community has been actively working together towards restoring our unique coastal forest and its native birdlife.

-The Karioi Maunga ki te Moana project is a community-led conservation project, run by A Rocha Aotearoa NZ in partnership with Te Whakaoranga O Karioi, Whaingaroa Environment Centre, Te Whaanga ahu Whenua trust, members of Tainui hapu, the Department of Conservation, Waikato Regional Council and the local Whaingaroa/Raglan community.
+The Karioi project is a community-led conservation project, run in partnership with A Rocha Aotearoa NZ, Te Whakaoranga O Karioi, and Te Whaanga ahu Whenua trust, members of Tainui hapu, Whaingaroa Environment Centre, Department of Conservation, Waikato Regional Council and Whaingaroa/Raglan community.